wiktorszczurek/FitCoachPro-PY/README.md

 # FitCoachPro-PY
-This application is designed for personal trainers and is called "FitCoach Pro."
-It allows trainers to upload photos, exercises, training plans, and manage user profiles.
-Users can view their training plans, monitor exercises, and utilize a chat system.
-The app includes a comprehensive registration process with confirmation, as well as additional features like daily tips and a BMI calculator.
-Written in Python, JavaScript, HTML and CSS
+- Personalized application for trainers and trainees
+- Ability to add individual training plans
+- Inserting links to exercises on YouTube
+- Adding photos of exercises, diet, or other important information
+- Integrated chat for quick communication between trainer and trainee
+- Forum with articles and tips for all users
+- Secure login and registration with email confirmation
+- Pleasant and user-friendly interface
+- Email reminders
+- Built-in mini-programs such as: Daily tips, BMI Calculator Written in Python, JavaScript, HTML, CSS, Flask